JEP 455: Primitive types in Patterns, instanceof, and switch (Preview)

 }

-Primitive type patterns in instanceof subsume the lossy conversions built into the Java language and avoid the painstaking range checks that developers have been coding by hand for almost three decades.
-In other words, instanceof can check values as well as types.
-The two examples above could be written as follows:
+Primitive type patterns in instanceof would subsume the lossy conversions built into the Java language and avoid the painstaking range checks that developers have been coding by hand for almost three decades.
+In other words, instanceof could check values as well as types.
+The two examples above could be rewritten as follows:

 if (getPopulation() instanceof float pop) {